Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Preliminaries

 \end{lem}

-\begin{lem}[\cite{KenterOGpaper}, Lemma 2.4] Let $G$ be a graph and choose $\ell \geq 0$.
+\begin{lem}[Lemma 2.4, \cite{KenterOGpaper}] Let $G$ be a graph and choose $\ell \geq 0$.
 Then every $\ell$-leaky forcing set contains all vertices of degree at most $\ell$. \end{lem}

-\begin{thm}[\cite{Reslience}, Theorem 2.3] A set $B$ is a $1$-leaky forcing set if and only if for every $v \in V(G)\setminus B$, there exist distinct forces $x \to v$ and $y \to v$ with $x \neq y$ in the set of all forces originating from $B$. \end{thm}
+\begin{thm}[Theorem 2.3, \cite{Reslience}] A set $B$ is a $1$-leaky forcing set if and only if for every $v \in V(G)\setminus B$, there exist distinct forces $x \to v$ and $y \to v$ with $x \neq y$ in the set of all forces originating from $B$. \end{thm}

-To fully characterize the $\ell$ leaky forcing number, particularly when $\ell\ge 2$, we utilize the notion of \emph{leaky forts}.
-Intuitively, a leaky fort is a vertex set $S$ that is resistant to forcing from the outside: if all vertices in $V(G)\setminus S$ are blue, then no force can occur into $S$.
+In our work on induced subgraphs of the $d$-dimensional grid, to fully characterize the $\ell$ leaky forcing number, particularly when $\ell\ge 2$, we utilize the notion of \emph{leaky forts}.
+Intuitively, a leaky fort is a vertex set $S$ that is resistant to forcing from the outside.
+Specifically, if all vertices in $V(G)\setminus S$ are blue, then no force can occur into $S$.
 The formal definition for a leaky fort is the following.